DY10 - Horsefair, Broadwaters and Greenhill

 Key points

-- They acted as a convenor in the area, bringing people and organisations together in networks and forums to deliver projects and activities to meet the needs of the community.
+- They acted as a convenor, bringing people and organisations together in networks and forums to pool resources and deliver projects to meet residents’ needs, including a summer activities programme, and a response to the Covid-19 pandemic.

 About the Big Local area